google/highway/g3doc/quick_reference.md

 `HWY_SKIP_NON_BEST_BASELINE` overrides the effect of `HWY_COMPILE_ALL_ATTAINABLE` and `HWY_IS_TEST`.

+As a workaround, you can define `HWY_DISABLE_ATTR` to prevent `HWY_ATTR` and `HWY_BEFORE_NAMESPACE` from attaching target attributes to functions.
+This is useful for older GCC on POWER targets.
+For example, the `-mcpu=power10` flag conflicts with our attributes.
+Unlike most other platforms, POWER has some 'inverted' attributes that take away features rather than adding.
+`HWY_DISABLE_ATTR` prevents the resulting inlining error; GCC 13 also appears to fix the issue.
+When specifying this, you must also pass all `-m` compiler flags required for any targets that the above `HWY_COMPILE_*` policies enable.

 ## Compiler support

 Clang and GCC require opting into SIMD intrinsics, e.g. via `-mavx2` flags.